xiaq/mindock/README.md

 ## Dependencies

-I devloped mindock using Python 2.7.
+I developed mindock using Python 2.7.

-Unfortunately, since packaing of PyGTK and python-wnck are rather weird, I'm unable to write a suitable `setup.py` for mindock.
+Unfortunately, since packaging of PyGTK and python-wnck are rather weird, I'm unable to write a suitable `setup.py` for mindock.
 So you have to install the dependencies by hand, preferably using your distro's package manager: